cos99/Robotics/Matrix game/Readme.md

     - LCD
     - joystick
     - MAX7219 Driver
+    - Potentiometer

  2. Game Specifications:
     - Score:
-      -it depends on the size of the snake and difficulty: its formula is based on the length of the snake which is added to the level and the sum is multiplied by 3;
+      - it depends on the size of the snake and difficulty: its formula is based on the length of the snake which is added to the level and the sum is multiplied by 3;
                                                                 from this result it is subtracted the value of the sum between the initial length of the snake and the level, so the score can start at 0;
-      -the score is calculated for each level; this means that the final score will be the combined score for each of the 3 lives the player had.
+      - the score is calculated for each level; this means that the final score will be the combined score for each of the 3 lives the player had.

     - Difficulty: the speed at which the snake will move will increase with every level.
 Also, completing a level will be                                 made at a certain score.
 Levels provide a dfference in difficulty and it is the player's choice what level